Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 print(f'P-value: {jb_p_value}')
 ```

-- A **p-value** greater than 0.05 indicates that the residuals do not significantly deviate from normality.
-However, financial returns often exhibit fat tails, so it’s common for the residuals to deviate slightly from normality.
+The **p-value** bellow 0.05 indicates that the residuals do significantly deviate from normality.

-We can confirm that our model is well-suited for the data and provides reliable forecasts of volatility.

 ## Forecasting Volatility Using GARCH